nest/ode-toolbox/README.md

 Input for `ode_analyzer.py` JSON files are composed of two lists of dictionaries `shapes` and `odes` and a dictionary `parameters`. `shapes` and `odes` must be stated at any call of the `ode_analyzer.py`. `parameters` dictionary is stated only if a stiffness test should be performed.

+Note that there are several predefined symbols, such as `e` and `E` for Euler's number, trigonometric functions, etc. The list of predefined symbols is defined in `symbols.py`, as the static member `Shape._sympy_globals`.
+Variable names should be chosen such that they do not overlap with the predefined symbols.

 #### `odes`

 The ODEs entry contains dictionaries, each of which specifies an ODE with initial values.
 Each of these dictionaries has the following keys: